 Sarai learnt her craft assisting at Ashtanga Yoga London under the guidance of Roberta Giannotti and Hamish Hendry 2002-2004.
 She later taught the late morning Mysore programme there 2009 - 2011, before leaving to teach the Mysore programme at Triyoga Soho in 2011.

 You can find her at Triyoga Soho and Chelsea, The Shala, and at her own school Ashtanga Yoga Wimbledon, where she runs Mysore classes, Yoga Teacher Mentoring Programmes, and Yoga + Restorative Teacher Trainings.

-Sarai has been teaching Restorative yoga since 2012 and qualified as a Relax & Renew Restorative teacher with Judith Hanson Lasater in 2015.
+She is a Senior Teacher with Yoga Alliance Professionals.
+She has been teaching Restorative yoga since 2012 and is qualified as a Relax & Renew Restorative teacher (Judith Hanson Lasater).

 Sarai has an MA in Psychodynamic Psychotherapy from the University of Essex and is an Honorary Psychodynamic Psychotherapist within the NHS.
 She lives in London with her husband and daughter.